Excellence is the Standard

 Today the SSJ100 is certified by several Authorities, like Indonesian, Laos and Mexican Civil Aviation Authorities.

 Taking to the skies.

 The first flight was successfully accomplished on May 19, 2008.
 The SSJ100 aircraft entered into commercial operations in mid-2011.

-Up to the end of June 2016, eight-nine SSJ100s aircraft have been delivered to several airlines.
-They accumulated so far more about 200.000 flight hours.
+As of July 2017, one hundred SSJ100s aircraft have been delivered to several airlines.
+They accumulated so far more than 300.000 flight hours.